 These birds have sensitive mandibles, used for capturing fish with a quick snap of its bill.
 Another odd fact about the Spoonbill is the fact that they bald as we do.
 They lose feathers on the top of their heads similar to how we lose our hair.
 Spoonbills were poached for their brightly colored feathers for hats, however it is illegal now.

 Seeing a Spoonbill on an Airboat tour

-When taking an Everglades tour it is possible to see the roseate spoonbill in its natural habitat.
-After thirty three years of doing airboat rides and tours in the Florida Everglades my favorite bird is the roseate spoonbill.
-You just do not get tired of seeing these birds.
-They are an interesting bird to watch while they are feeding or in flight.
+When taking an Everglades tour you may see the roseate spoonbill in its natural habitat, however mornings are best.
+After years of doing airboat rides and tours in the Florida Everglades my favorite bird is the roseate spoonbill.
+They are an interesting bird to watch while they are feeding or in flight, however wadding is the best photo opportunity.
 Normally winter time is the best time to see them on an airboat ride.
-The water levels in the Everglades are lower and it is cooler outside.For more information on the roseate spoonbill visit Everglades National Park To Take an airboat ride in the Everglades in Fort Lauderdale Contact Us
+The water levels in the Everglades are lower and it is cooler outside.For more information on the roseate spoonbill visit Everglades National Park or to take an airboat ride in the Everglades in Fort Lauderdale Contact Us